Berkeley Community Theater: History

 The theater was designed in 1938 and construction began in 1941, but was not completed until 1950, due to delays caused by World War II.
 Students attending Berkeley High during the war years often called it the "Bird Cage" since the exposed metal framework was a roost for many seagulls waiting for students to finish their lunches.

 The theater was designed to house a theater organ, but one was not installed at the time of construction.
 In the 1980s, an organ was moved from the Paramount Theater in Toledo, Ohio and installed in the Berkeley Community Theater by the Nor-Cal Theater Organ Society.
 Now with 41 ranks (sets of pipes) and two fully functional 4-manual (four keyboards plus pedals) consoles, this Wurlitzer is one of the largest and finest in existence.
 It is maintained solely by the volunteer work of the Society.

-Bruce Springsteen, Dido, Jimi Hendrix, Led Zeppelin, Paul Robeson, Dream Theater, Bob Dylan, Tangerine Dream, Stan Getz, The Grateful Dead, Joni Mitchell, Robin Trower, Frank Zappa, James Taylor, Richie Havens, Alice Cooper, Lenny Bruce, Harry Chapin, Elton John, David Bowie, Genesis, The Band, The Doors, King Crimson, The Clash, Elvis Costello, Van Morrison, The Kinks, Tangerine Dream, Humble Pie, The Tubes, Bay City Rollers, Peter Gabriel, Iggy Pop, and Iron Butterfly have played shows at the theater.
+Derek and the Dominos, Bruce Springsteen, Dido, Jimi Hendrix, Led Zeppelin, Paul Robeson, Dream Theater, Bob Dylan, Stan Getz, Joni Mitchell, Robin Trower, Frank Zappa, James Taylor, Richie Havens, Alice Cooper, Lenny Bruce, Harry Chapin, Elton John, David Bowie, Genesis, The Band, The Doors, King Crimson, The Clash, Elvis Costello, Van Morrison, The Kinks, Tangerine Dream, Humble Pie, The Tubes, Bay City Rollers, Peter Gabriel, Iggy Pop, and Iron Butterfly have played shows at the theater.
 Numerous albums have been recorded in the theater, including S&M by Metallica with the San Francisco Symphony.

+The Grateful Dead played a total of twenty-four shows at the Community Theater, and Jerry Garcia another six times - two with the New Riders of the Purple Sage, two with Merl Saunders, one with Maria Muldaur and one acoustic show with John Kahn.

 Famous speakers have included the Dalai Lama, Lenny Bruce, Bernie Sanders, Maya Angelou, Timothy Leary, Lawrence Ferlinghetti, Al Franken, and Amy Goodman.